Exched/echcheck/README.md

     ```
     python3 main.py
     ```
-    or if you want a more informative display
+    or if you want a more informative display(still developing)
     ```
     python3 start.py
     ```